Six Ways Teachers Can Keep Homework From Overwhelming Students

 About the Author

 Anicah Brooks loves writing and is a member of Word Weavers International.
 She is an avid fan of historical facts and her travels to places like Australia, Spain, and Italy has made her a resource among her peers for information on international cultures.
-She enjoys spending time in coffee shops with her friends and family.
+She enjoys spending time in coffee shops with her friends and family, and is currently working as a 5th grade teacher’s aid.